raspberrypilearning/space-talk/en/step_1.md

 ## Introduction

-You will create sprites that ‘emote’ to share their thoughts or feelings.
+You will create sprites that 'emote' to share their thoughts or feelings.

 A **sprite** is a character or object in a Scratch project.
 A sprite can have code, costumes and sounds to change the way it looks and what it does.